 In 2016 AMIA celebrated the launch of a new donation fund designated to support AMIA’s philanthropic giving plans.
 The new fund is aptly named, the AMIA Leadership and Education Award (LEAD) Fund.
+2017 will mark the second year of this effort.

 Philip R.O.
 Payne, PhD, FACMI, LEAD Fund Campaign Chair